apollographql/apollo/docs/source/platform/schema-validation.md

 description: Check if proposed schema changes are safe or breaking by comparing against live server traffic
 ---

 As GraphQL scales within an organization, it becomes harder to evolve the schema while guaranteeing that no query or client will ever break from a change.
-Some organizations take the appraoch of just _never_ making schema changes that might be breaking; however, managing an only-ever-growing schema is unnecessarily difficult for most teams.
+Some organizations take the approach of just _never_ making schema changes that might be breaking; however, managing an only-ever-growing schema is unnecessarily difficult for most teams.
 It can actually be very safe to evolve the schema through field removals and return type changes if you have the right tools to guarantee that no such change will ever break an active query.

 As such, schema change validation is one of the cornerstones of the [Apollo Platform](/docs/intro/platform.html) and we've built a set of tools to make the workflow possible.